 American Public Health Association adopts an official statement on alcoholism, identifying it as a treatable illness.

 Provision for local alcoholism and addiction counseling are included in federal legislation funding the development of local comprehensive community mental health centers, anti-poverty programs, and criminal justice diversion programs.
 Such federal funding increases throughout the 1960s.

 Dr. Vincent Dole, an endocrinologist, and Dr. Marie Nyswander, a psychiatrist specializing in addiction, introduce methadone blockade therapy in the treatment of narcotic addiction.

 The insurance industry begins to reimburse the treatment of alcoholism on par with the treatment of other illnesses.
 This leads to a dramatic expansion in private and hospital-based inpatient treatment programs.
 (1964 – 1975)

-The Narcotic Addict Rehabilitation Act (NARA) marks a milestone of increased federal involvement in supporting development of local addiction treatment services.
+The Narcotic Addict Rehabilitation Act (NARA) marks a milestone of increased federal involvement in supporting the development of local addiction treatment services.

 The American Medical Association passes resolution identifying alcoholism as a “complex” disease and a “disease that merits the serious concern of all members of the health professions.”